Omniglot News (24/08/25)

 New numbers pages:

-On the Omniglot blog we discover what links the word satorial with words for tailor in various languages in a post called Satorial Tailoring, and there’s the usual Language Quiz.
-See if you can guess what language there is:
+On the Omniglot blog we investigate some flabbergasting and rather ghastly words, and discover how the word ghost acquired its h, in a post called Gasting Flabbers, and there’s also the usual Language Quiz.
+See if you can guess what language this is:

-Here’s a clue: this language is spoken in Canada and the USA.
+Here’s a clue: this language is spoken mainly in the northeast of India, and also in Bangladesh and Nepal.

 It’s also available on Instagram and TikTok.

-On the Celtiadur blog, there’s a new post entitled Dutiful Laws about words for duty, debt, law, rule and related things in Celtic languages.#
+On the Celtiadur blog there’s a new post entitled Memorable Memories about words for memory, to remember and other things that I’ve forgotten.

 For more Omniglot News, see: